 Community Addictions Peer Support Association (CAPSA) – https://capsa.ca/

 CAPSA has partnered with Breaking Free Online to offer their self-activate wellness and support program during COVID-19.

 Access BREAKING FREE ONLINE – Use code “CAPSA2020” to get a free account

-Access BREAKING FREE BEST PRACTICE DOCUMENT:
+Access BREAKING FREE BEST PRACTICE DOCUMENT

 Centre intégré universitaire de santé et de services sociaux (CIUSSS) du Centre-Sud-de-l’Île-de-Montréal – Institut universitaire sur les dépendances (IUD)

-Refugee Mental Health Resources
+Immigrant and Refugee Mental Health Project

 The mission of the Aboriginal Nurses Association of Canada is to improve the health of Aboriginal people, by supporting Aboriginal Nurses and by promoting the development and practice of Aboriginal Health Nursing.